The 3 Headings AI Engines Extract First: The Fastest Fix for AI Citations – Video 19

 • H2: [Topic] vs Alternatives

-Common Mistakes That Break Extraction
+Common Extraction Mistakes

 Comparison graphic contrasting Ranking Mindset vs AI Visibility Mindset for page headings and structure.